QVRE/Elafri/src/README.md

-# Structure of source directory
+# Overview

-Each directory holds a port of Elafri and its graphics handling.
+Each directory holds a port of Elafri for that platform.
+You also need [evar.h](./evar.h).
-This should, along with the Elafri Standard, allow you to just replace these files in your project to port it to a different interface.
+Elafri does not have a standardized input system so you will have to handle user input for each port differently depending on that port's Elafri.h file.
+You will also likely want to use an extra component like 3D rendering or image handling.
+For that, see the Components section below.

 ## Released Versions

 * [Terminal](./Terminal)
 * [SDL](./SDL)

-### Addons
+### Components

-This directory holds addons that should (usually) work with all Elafri versions.
-Here's a list of all the addons:
+In this directory, you can see many files and below is a description of what each one does.
+Add any of these files in your project to use them.
+Most of them require evar.h

 #### General

-* evar: provides definitions of Elafri.c (included when ELAFRI is not defined)
+* evar: provides definitions for types and vectors (used by Elafri)
-* rnd: a wrapper for getting random floating point numbers
+* rnd: a wrapper for getting pseudo-random floating point numbers
 * pkg: like a filesystem but for arrays.
 Allows simpler storage and retrieval
+* image: for reading some image file formats

 #### Audio